How to Connect Microsoft Teams Chats with Slack (2026)

 Slack channels for this type of connection must remain private, since that format best reflects how Teams chats work.
 You can add more participants later if needed.

-After creating the connection, each participant receives a notification on their own platform and can start communicating immediately.
+After the connection is created, each participant receives a notification and can start communicating immediately.

 Connect Existing Teams Chats to Slack Channels